Luamnoxu/68-pictures-of-gems-and-a-_MACOSX-folder/_bossbabes/readme.txt

 That thought  is REALLY funny and I want to do it so I can get my imaginary crown of most collaborators back :^)

+27th March Mayflower here:
+All that needs to be done now is to get DPS and Ky to finish their parts and then I (the clearly rightful owner) will claim my crown once more!!!

 mayflower's joyride of fun files and friends
 -tetaes, having no clue what I asked them to mod